robhasacamera/CUIExpandableButton/README.md

 ## Future Plans

 Below are some of the current limitations for CUIExpandableButton.
 These are being considered for future releases.
-- Collapsed button sizes other then 44 x 44
 - Background corner radius customization when expanded
-- Other button shapes
 - Other backgrounds styles or materials
 - Displaying a title/subtitle with the icon while collapsed